devopsacademyau/academy/classes/06class/exercises/c06-serverless01/README.md

    3. *Tip: Lambda permissions: Lambda will need `dynamodb:PutItem` access*.
 Lambda will also need to grant invokeFunction permission to the API Gateway.
 4. **SSM Parameter store**: Use parameter store to store and retrieve the value of `DB_NAME` in your 3 Musketeers scripts.
 5. **KMS Key**: Create a new key used for encrypting the DynamoDB table.
-   1. *Tip: lambda will need to have access to Encrypt the Table using this key.
+   1. *Tip: lambda will require access to Encrypt the data using this key.
 This needs to be described in the KMS Key policy.*
 6. **DynamoDB**:
    1. Table name must be `DA_Serverless`
    2. Create a table like the following: